 Over-the-counter (OTC) products usually contain 7–10% of the active ingredient.
 A tonic or pre-soaked cotton pad containing an alpha hydroxy acid is your best option for a quick, easy exfoliation.
 TryEnviron’sConcentrated Alpha Hydroxy Acid Toner 200ml.
 Or opt for OTC peeling masks such as the EnvironBio-Botanical Revival Masque 50ml orDr Grandel AHA Peeling Index.

-Chemical exfoliation is a great way to keep pores clean and clear.
-Book a series of peels at Deluxe Laser and Spa and upgrade with LED facials for an overall 30min facelift!
+Chemical exfoliation and micro-needling in winter months, is a great way to keep pores clean and clear while stimulating collagen and assisting product to penetrate deeper into the skin.
+Book a series of peels or micro-needling sessions at Deluxe Spa and upgrade with LED facials for an overall 30min facelift!

 5. Moisturise Skin daily

 The idea of moisturising oily skin may be counterintuitive.
 However, an oil-free moisturiser can help reduce pore enlargement.
 First wash and pat the skin dry, then gently apply a moisturiser to help hydrate and soften the skin.
 That allows the oil from the sebaceous glands to penetrate more deeply into the skin, rather than staying in the pores on the surface.
 Moisturising prevents pores from becoming clogged with oil, reducing their appearance.
-Try theNimue Moisturiser Lite orSkin Affair Light Organic Moisturiser.
+Try theNimue Moisturiser Lite, Dr Grandel Retinol Balm orSkin Affair Light Organic Moisturiser.

 6. Apply a clay mask